Mini2023/OmniHub/README.md

 - **Planned Tools**: expansion of image tools by integrating AI, Expansion of the quick actions in the dashboard and so on.
 ---

+## New in v4.5

+- **Image Pro Module**: A module for easy editing of images, including AI features using gemini. (background removal, smart focus crop, AI optimization etc)
+- **Global Drop-Hub**: Fixes and improvements.
+- **Quick Actions**: Huge expansion of library and structural changes.
+- **Dashboard**: Major UI update of the dashboard, including more costumization options and new layout.

 ## For Developers: Modular Architecture

 OmniHub was designed with a modular-first philosophy.
 You can add new features by simply adding a new module to the `plugins/` directory.